CG1507/ConvNet-Vis/README.md

 # :milky_way: ConvNet-Vis

-ConvNet-Vis helps to visualize the Deep Convolutional Neural Networks with following methds.
+ConvNet-Vis helps to visualize the Deep Convolutional Neural Networks with following methods.

-- Activation image from each layer
+- Activation of image from each layer
 - Deconvolution
 - Deep-Dream